wp-plugins/woocommerce-billogram-integration/readme.txt

 Stable tag:        1.0
 Version:           1.0

+Completely synchronize your WooCommerce Orders, Customers and Products to your Billogram invoicing service account.
+Billogram invoices can be automatically created and sent.
+Requires the WooCommerce plugin.
+Now works with Billogram API2.

 == Description ==

 WooCommerce Billogram Integration
-Completely synchronize your WooCommerce Orders as Invoices in your Billogram invoicing service account and also synchronize Customers and Products from your Woocommerce to your Billogram invoicing service account.
+Completely synchronize your WooCommerce Orders, Customers and Products to your Billogram invoicing service account.
+Billogram invoices can be automatically created and sent.
 Requires the WooCommerce plugin.
 Now works with Billogram API2.

 Data export to Billogram:
 CUSTOMER
-	•	Name
+*   Name
-	•	Email
+*   Email
-	•	Address
+*   Address

 PRODUCT/ARTICLE
-	•	Product name
+*   Product name
-	•	ArticleNumber (SKU)
+*   ArticleNumber (SKU)
-	•	Price
+*   Price
-	•	Description
+*   Description

 INVOICE
-	•	Articles details
+*   Articles details
-	•	Customer details
+*   Customer details
-	•	VAT
+*   VAT
-	•	Price
+*   Price
-	•	Invoice fee
+*   Invoice fee
-	•	Shipping cost
+*   Shipping cost

 Features of WooCommerce Billogram Integration:
 1. Automatic (and manual) sync of all Customers from WooCommerce to Billogram invoicing service dashboard.
 2. Automatic (and manual) sync of all Orders from WooCommerce to Billogram invoicing service dashboard.
 Sync initiated when order status is changed to “Completed”.
 3. Automatic (and manual) sync of all products from WooCommerce to Billogram invoicing service Items.
 This function also updates products data are modified after initial sync.
 Supports variable products.
 4. Sync Order, Products, Customers to Billogram when Order status is changed to “Completed” at WooCommerce->Orders Management section.